-Father, son arrested in Japan get US prison for Ponzi scheme
+Father, son arrested in Japan get U.S. prison for Ponzi scheme

 Junzo Suzuki and his son, Paul Suzuki, apologized to the judge, their family and their victims before each was sentenced in U.S. District Court in Las Vegas to five years in prison and three years of supervised release, according to court records and their attorney, Richard Wright.

-The father-son defendants pleaded guilty in January to one count of wire fraud and avoided trial on 15 federal fraud charges.
+The defendants pleaded guilty in January to one count of wire fraud and avoided trial on 15 federal fraud charges.
 Prosecutors have compared the case involving Las Vegas-based MRI International Inc. with the biggest-ever U.S. fraud cases.

 U.S. District Judge Gloria Navarro scheduled a June 28 hearing at which the government, defense attorneys and lawyers for victims will focus on a possible $141 million in restitution.